Ray Gillen: Career

-Illness and death
+Personal life and death

-In 1993, Wilfried F. Rimensberger was planning a remake of his first Metal Hammer Loreley Festival but this time specifically to stage Phenomena's first ever live performance, with Gillen on vocals.
-It was going to be the launch event for a series of concerts across Europe in 1994.
-Gillen called from New York and told Rimensberger in Munich that he had to bow out because he was too ill to perform.
+Ray Gillen died from an AIDS-related disease in a New York hospital on December 1, 1993.
+Earlier that year, Wilfried F. Rimensberger was planning a remake of his first Metal Hammer Loreley Festival with Gillen on vocals.
+Gillen called from New York and told Rimensberger that he was too ill to perform.

+According to his Badlands bandmate Jake E. Lee, Gillen told him that he tried heroin once with his gay uncle who was later diagnosed with AIDS.
+Lee theorized that this was how Gillen contracted HIV, calling it a tragic "one in a million" case.

-Gillen died from an AIDS-related disease in a New York hospital on December 1, 1993.
-He first showed symptoms of the disease around 1990, and according to his Badlands bandmate Jake E. Lee, "in between the first and the second record, he started getting really thin and didn't look quite as healthy".
-Lee also claimed that he had not been aware of Gillen's diagnosis with AIDS until a meeting with then-Badlands manager Paul O'Neill, who threatened to tell Atlantic Records about Gillen's illness if he was fired by the band.
-Gillen reportedly denied it, saying to Lee, "Well, it's not true, so fuck him.
+Lee also recalled that "in between the first and the second record, he started getting really thin and didn't look quite as healthy".
+He was not aware of Gillen's AIDS diagnosis until a meeting with then-Badlands manager Paul O'Neill, who threatened to tell Atlantic Records about Gillen's illness if he was fired by the band.
+Lee claimed that Gillen denied it, saying "Well, it's not true, so fuck him.
 Fire him."
 Lee concluded, "So we did fire him.
 And he did tell Atlantic Records that.
 And we got kind of screwed on the second record because of it.
-They wouldn't even give us tour-support money at all...but, yeah, Paul O'Neill fucked us on that."
+They wouldn't even give us tour-support money at all... but, yeah, Paul O'Neill fucked us on that."

 Gillen was survived by a daughter, Ashley (born July 1984).
 He is buried at Fairview Cemetery in Fairview, New Jersey.

+Legacy

-He was ranked at 100 on Hit Parader's Top 100 Metal Vocalists.
+In 2006, Gillen was ranked at 100 on Hit Parader's Top 100 Metal Vocalists.